'Grieving Together': Dallas Airshow Crash Victims Have Been Identified

 Leonard "Len" Root

-The pilot of the B-17 WWII-era plane was identified as Len Root, a Bend Senior High School graduate whose passion for flying led to a 30-year career with American Airlines.
+The pilot of the B-17 WWII-era plane was identified as Len Root, a graduate of Bend Senior High School in Oregon whose passion for flying led to a 30-year career with Fort Worth-based American Airlines.

 Curt Rowe